-- C9.2.1 Teams will be scheduled time to carry out penalty free maintenance on their race cars in the designated car service area.
+- C10.2.1 Teams will be scheduled time to carry out penalty free maintenance on their race cars in the designated car service area.
 The car service session shall last 25 minutes.
 The service session will occur between the team's reaction racing 1 and reaction racing 2 as per the competition programme.
-No other car service time will be permitted. - C9.2.2 Teams will also be provided with a 15 minute car service interval prior to the commencement of the first round of knock-out racing round.
-A shorter car service session will be allowed between further rounds. - C9.2.3 Only team members and Judges are allowed to enter the car service area. - C9.2.4 Tool kits are allowed to be taken into car service.
+No other car service time will be permitted C10.2.2 Judges will also carry out a 15 minute car service interval prior to the commencement of the first round of knock-out racing round.
+A shorter car service session will be allowed between further rounds. - C10.2.2 Teams will also be provided with a 15 minute car service interval prior to the commencement of the first round of knock-out racing round.
+A shorter car service session will be allowed between further rounds. - C10.2.3 Only team members and Judges are allowed to enter the car service area. - C10.2.4 Tool kits are allowed to be taken into car service.
 Teams must supply all of their own tools and other necessary resources.
-Judges will not be able to assist teams with any additional resource requirements. - C9.2.5 Maintenance and alterations can only be made to the front and rear wings, nose cone, tether line guides, wheels and wheel support systems.
-The car body MUST NOT be modified or substituted. - C9.2.6 Each team will be required to complete a car service log form, declaring any maintenance or repair work completed.
-This will be validated by the Judges. - C9.2.7 Teams must hand their race cars and completed car service log to the service area Judges BEFORE the conclusion of their scheduled service interval.
+Judges will not be able to assist teams with any additional resource requirements - C10.2.5 Maintenance and alterations can only be made to the front and rear wings, nose cone, tether line guides, wheels and wheel support systems.
+The car body MUST NOT be modified or substituted. - C10.2.6 Each team will be required to complete a car service log form, declaring any maintenance or repair work completed.
+This will be validated by the Judges. - C10.2.7 Teams must hand their race cars and completed car service log to the service area Judges BEFORE the conclusion of their scheduled service interval.
 A penalty will apply for exceeding the scheduled service time limit of 5 points for every minute late.

-ARTICLE C10 - PROTESTS
+ARTICLE C11 - PROTESTS

-C10.1 Scrutineering decision appeals
+C11.1 Scrutineering decision appeals

-These must be submitted within two hours of the team completing their specification review judging.
-Other rules for submitting these will be the same as for protests.
+These must be submitted within two hours of the team completing their specification ©2022 - F1® in Schools Ltd. Page 35 of 52 25 May 2022 review judging.
+Other rules for submitting these will be the same as for protests..

-C10.2 Submitting a protest
+C11.2 Submitting a protest